 an initial corpus of grounded force-feedback devices and their attributes, and it presents a concept sketch of the interface we envision.

-Workshop paper (6 pages) at the HRI Workshop on Personal Robots for Exercising and Coaching, March 2018 (misc) Accepted
+Workshop paper (6 pages) presented at the HRI Workshop on Personal Robots for Exercising and Coaching, Chicago, USA, March 2018 (misc)

 The worldwide population of older adults is steadily increasing and will soon exceed the capacity of assisted living facilities.
 Accordingly, we aim to understand whether appropriately designed robots could help older adults stay active and engaged while living at home.
 We developed eight human-robot exercise games for the Baxter Research Robot with the guidance of experts in game design, therapy, and rehabilitation.
 After extensive iteration, these games were employed in a user study that tested their viability with 20 younger and 20 older adult users.
 All participants were willing to enter Baxter’s workspace and physically interact with the robot.
 User trust and confidence in Baxter increased significantly between pre- and post-experiment assessments, and one individual from the target user population supplied us with abundant positive feedback about her experience.
 The preliminary results presented in this paper indicate potential for the use of two-armed human-scale robots for social-physical exercise interaction.

-Workshop paper (2 pages) oral presentation and poster presented at the HRI Pioneers Workshop, March 2018 (misc)
+Workshop paper (2 pages) presented at the HRI Pioneers Workshop, Chicago, USA, March 2018 (misc)